SailorForSchool/SuperCoolRepo/index.md

     print("Hello World!")

 And this helps when writing code that others can iterate on and understand.
-Downloading a model from hugginface, for instance, can be done in two lines of code that are easily understood.
+Downloading a model from HuggingFace, for instance, can be done in two lines of code that are easily understood.

     model_str = "Helsinki-NLP/opus-mt-en-el"
     model = AutoModelForSeq2SeqLM.from_pretrained(model_str)